-The most common misconception about freelancing is that if you list time spent “freelancing” between roles at full-time employers, recruiters might view it as an easy way out of working for a company, or even worse, leisure time off, like a sabbatical of some sort.
+The most common misconception about freelancing is that if you list time spent “freelancing” between roles at full-time employers, recruiters might view it as an easy way out of working for a company, or even worse, leisure time off, like a sabbatical or gap year of some sort.

 It’s up to you to explain employment gaps transparently, and if your freelancing is being misinterpreted as an employment gap, an interview is the time to set the record straight.

 If, during an interview, a recruiter points out that you spent 12 months with a type of “employment gap,” as is listed on your resume as “Freelance,” feel free to point out the truth, in these ways:

 - “I chose to pursue starting a freelance business, as some of the moving parts were in place in my favor and gave me the opportunity to do so.”

 - “I started freelancing because I had been balancing some freelance clients while working full-time, and chose to pursue a greater dedication to them to see where it would lead me.”

 - “I wanted to take some time to see if freelancing was for me, and after 12 months, I decided that there were some aspects of working full-time for a company that are better fits for me right now.”